Common Scams in Stone Import — and How to Avoid Them

 Switching After Sample Approval

 A buyer approves a high-quality sample, then receives inferior material in the container.
-Protection: Pre-shipment inspection by an independent local agent who witnesses the actual production loading.
+The sample was drawn from premium stock; the shipment comes from a different, lower-grade production run.

 Short-Shipping Quantity

 The invoice says 300 sqm; the container holds 270 sqm.
-Protection: Pre-shipment inspection including independent measurement of area.
+In the absence of independent measurement, buyers often can't prove shortfall.

 Advance Payment Disappearance

-A buyer pays 100% advance to an unknown supplier who then disappears.
 Protection: Never pay 100% advance to a new supplier.
 Use Letters of Credit (LC) for large transactions — the buyer's bank releases payment only on presentation of shipping documents.
+For smaller amounts, use verified escrow services.
+Always transact with suppliers whose business details (registration, address, references) you have independently verified.

 How LithoPrime Reduces These Risks

 LithoPrime's vendor onboarding requires business registration documents, export licence/IEC code verification, and bank account details — creating a documented identity for every verified vendor.
+This doesn't eliminate all risk, but it eliminates anonymous transactions and provides a basis for dispute resolution.

 Topics